Blood Spatter Analyst Salary

 What kind of salary can one expect to get working as a Blood Spatter Analyst?
-According to the most recent data from the Bureau of Labor Statistics (BLS), blood spatter analyst salary median wage (yearly) is $57,850.
-This is as of May 2017.
+According to the Bureau of Labor Statistics (BLS), blood spatter analyst salary median wage (yearly) is $57,850.

 The number of jobs expected to be added for people with this skill set through the year 2026 is much higher than the national average.
 The BLS anticipates that available positions in forensic science will be filled quickly due to the high level of competition in this industry; candidates with education and experience may have the best prospects of finding employment in this field.

 How Does the Salary Compare to Other Forensic Science Careers?